greenboxal/doggohub/doc/user/project/pipelines/settings.md

 ## Git strategy

-With Git strategy, you can choose the default way your repository is fetched from GitLab in a job.
+With Git strategy, you can choose the default way your repository is fetched from DoggoHub in a job.

 There are two options: